 The IQ Revealed cognitive assessment uses 40 matrix-reasoning questions: visual patterns where you identify the piece that completes the sequence.
 Matrix reasoning is the format used by established nonverbal instruments because it minimizes the influence of language, schooling and cultural knowledge, and loads heavily on fluid reasoning — the ability to solve novel problems.

 Questions increase in difficulty as you progress, sampling pattern completion, serial reasoning, and spatial transformation.
 Most people finish in about 15 minutes; there is no hard time limit.
+Because the test samples fluid and visual-spatial reasoning specifically, it does not attempt the full spread of abilities a multi-hour clinical battery covers — see what an IQ test measures for how those pieces differ.

 How scoring works

-- Your raw performance (which items you solved, weighted by difficulty) is converted to a standard score on the conventional IQ scale — mean 100, standard deviation 15 — the same scale used across modern intelligence testing.
+• Your raw performance (which items you solved, weighted by difficulty) is converted to a standard score on the conventional IQ scale — mean 100, standard deviation 15 — the same scale used across modern intelligence testing.

-- Your report includes your percentile: the share of people your score exceeds.
+• Your report includes your percentile: the share of people your score exceeds.
 A score of 115 is the 84th percentile; 130 is the 98th.
 See our percentile guide for the full conversion table.

 What our test is — and isn't

 An online assessment is a self-insight tool.
 It gives you a meaningful estimate of your reasoning ability and a profile of relative strengths across memory, logic, problem-solving, focus and concentration.
-It is nota clinical evaluation: formal diagnoses (such as giftedness placement or disability assessment) require a psychologist-administered instrument like the WAIS in a controlled setting.
+It is not a clinical evaluation: formal diagnoses (such as giftedness placement or disability assessment) require a psychologist-administered instrument like the WAIS in a controlled setting.
 If you need a score for official purposes, see a licensed professional — and treat any website that claims to offer "official" IQ certification with skepticism.

 The personality test